evanwill/_drafts/_notes/linux-intro.md

 ## Try and Install!

 The best way to learn Linux is to try it.

 When you buy a Windows, Chromebook, or Mac computer, the operating system (OS) comes pre-installed.
-However, if you are interested in running Linux or other open OS, you will have to install it yourself.
+However, if you are interested in running Linux or other open OS, you will usually have to install it yourself.

-Most modern Linux distros are released as an ISO disk image, often a "live cd" or "live usb".
+Most modern Linux distros are released as an ISO disk image, usually a "live cd" or "live usb".
-This means you can download an ISO, burn it to a USB stick, and then boot up into the desktop without actually installing or changing your hard drive!
+This means you can download an ISO, burn it to a USB stick, and then boot up into the live desktop without actually installing or changing your hard drive!

 Give it a try with these instructions to [burn an ISO](https://evanwill.github.io/_drafts/notes/burn-iso.html) and [boot a live USB](https://evanwill.github.io/_drafts/notes/linux-boot-usb.html).

 Once you try it out, install it!

 The live session will have an app to permanently install the OS on your machine.
 Most installers are graphical and user-friendly.
 Here is Ubuntu's official [install tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop).

 > Alternatively, you can install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on a computer to try out any distro in a disposable virtual machine.
 > The performance will be very limited, but it is an easy way to test something out or see what the install process looks like.
+>
+> Manufactures such as Dell and Lenovo are offering more computers with Linux pre-installed, and Linux specific companies such as [System76](https://system76.com/) are booming.
+> More manufactures offering devices means better hardware support is being built into the Linux kernel.

 ## Basics